Do you want to learn more about children’s brain development?

-The child’s affectivity, the desire for relationships, begins at the dawn of his life.
+The child’s affectivity, the desire for relationships, begins at the dawn of their life.

-The atmosphere in which the child lives will be decisive for his future life.
+The atmosphere in which the child lives will be decisive for their future life.

-From conception until the age of 6, the child’s brain is very immature and in full formation.
+From conception until the age of six, the child’s brain is very immature and in full formation.

-It therefore presents an amazing plasticity allowing to record in new circuits all the lived experiences.
+It, therefore, presents amazing plasticity allowing to record in new circuits all the lived experiences.

-The child has the same basic needs as adults, he wants to be fully respected, to receive empathy and to be loved.
+The child has the same basic needs as adults and wants to be fully respected, to receive empathy and to be loved.